Degrees & Certificates

 Pre–Physician Assistant Coursework

-If you are interested in a career as a Physician Assistant (PA), our Respiratory Care and Community Health and Education applied bachelor’s degree tracks can help you meet the academic admissions requirements for the Physician Assistant master's degree at the University of Washington (UW) School of Medicine's MEDEX Northwest program.
+If you are interested in a career as a Physician Assistant (PA), the pre-Physician Assistant option of the Respiratory Care program can help you meet the academic admissions requirements for the Physician Assistant master's degree at the University of Washington (UW) School of Medicine's MEDEX Northwest program.

 My teachers showed me the kind of person I wanted to be when I went into the workforce.